amigavision/amigavision.github.io/best.md

 Do you want to take your [AmigaVision] setup on the road — or maybe just relax and play some games and demoscene productions while in the couch or on the patio with a cold beverage on a summer day?

 You may want to add a handheld device to your Amiga setup.
-But with so many handheld device available, what are the best options?
+But with so many handheld devices available, what are the best options?

 ### A Note About Screen Aspect Ratios